 Further guidance, including on how employers should calculate their claims for Employer NICs and minimum automatic enrolment employer pension contributions, before 1 August, is available.

 - 20 April – official launch date.
 The grant covers 80% of a furloughed worker’s salary or wage, up to £2,500 per month, plus the associated Employer NICs and minimum automatic enrolment employer pension contributions (up to 3% of band earnings) on that salary.
 An employee must be furloughed for a minimum period of three consecutive weeks and, subject to certain exceptions, cannot work during furlough

 - 10 June – the last day for furloughing an employee for the first time (ie to meet the minimum three-week qualifying condition before 1 July)

-- 1 July – subject to limited exceptions, the CJRS is now closed to new entrants.
+- 1 July – subject to limited exceptions, the CJRS was initially closed to new entrants.
 Furloughed employees can work part-time, with the employer paying their normal wage.
 An employer can still claim a grant in respect of the employee’s usual hours

 - 1 August – the level of the grant begins to reduce each month, with employers having to cover the cost of employer NICs and pension contributions

 - 1 September – building on the above changes, the Government pays 70% of wages for the hours the employee is on furlough (up to a cap of £2,187.50), with employers making up the remaining 10% of wages (up to the £2,500 cap)